mpaperno/qgroundcontrol_aq/README.md

 #### Build QGroundControl

 Optional for Text To Speech:
- * First follow the instructions in libs/QtSpeech/INSTALL.txt (in the qgroundcontrol root folder).
+ * First follow the instructions in libs/QtSpeech/INSTALL.txt (in the qgroundcontrol_aq root folder).
  * If you do not have Visual Studio PRO version installed, you also need the ATL MFC developer package.
 The simplest way to get this is to download the Windows Driver Kit Version 7.1.0 (http://www.microsoft.com/en-us/download/details.aspx?id=11800).
 Mount the ISO and run the installer, then select the "Build Environments" feature (also keep Debuggin Tools checked if it is already).
 Install it to the folder of your choice (you can remove it later).
 Once installed, find the inc/atl71 folder and copy the contents to C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\atlmfc.
 Then find the lib/ATL/i386 folder and copy the contents to C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\lib.
 (For 32-bit systems, adjust the paths accordingly and then edit the path definitions in the /libs/QtSpeech/qtspeech.pri file.)

 ##### Option A: Qt Creator
-Simply open the qgroundcontrol.pro file in QtCreator, adjust the build directories on the opening screen if needed.
+Simply open the qgroundcontrol_aq.pro file in QtCreator, adjust the build directories on the opening screen if needed.
 You should be able to simply build the project now using the Build button or CTRL-B.

 ##### Option B: Visual Studio
 1. Open the Qt Command Prompt program from the Start Menu